TwitchLib/TwitchLib/README.md

   * OnHostingStarted - Fires when someone begins hosting the channel the client is connected to.
   * OnHostingStopped - Fires when someone that is hosting channel that client is connected to, stops.
   * OnChatCleared - Fires when a moderator sends a clear chat command (channel).
-  * OnViewerTimedout - Fires when client detects a viewer was timedout (moderator, viewer, timeout duration, timeout reason, channel).
+  * OnUserTimedout - Fires when client detects a viewer was timedout (moderator, viewer, timeout duration, timeout reason, channel).
-  * OnViewerBanned - Fires when client detects a viewer was banned (moderator, viewer, ban reason, channel).
+  * OnUserBanned - Fires when client detects a viewer was banned (moderator, viewer, ban reason, channel).
   * OnModeratorsReceived - Fires when a list of moderators is returned by Twitch (this happens by calling GetChannelModerators in the client).
   * OnChatColorChanged - Fires when confirmation is received from Twitch that chat color has been successfully changed.
 - Whisper Events: